forsdets/kraken-public-api-qa/README.md

 1. kraken-websocket-client
 2. kraken-websocket-qa

+#### kraken-websocket-client

-The module kraken-websocket-client is having the Java WebSocket client which is making connection to the Kraken public APIs.
+- This module is having the Java WebSocket client which is making connection to the Kraken public APIs.
 This Client module is compiled and this will act as a client app to the QA module.
+-
+#### kraken-websocket-qa

-The module kraken-websocket-qa is having the cucumber scenarios in BDD format for Kraken public data feed which will use the client module for connection and data processed by it.
+- This module is having the cucumber scenarios in BDD format for Kraken public data feed which will use the client module for connection and data processed by it.
 The cucumber scenarios are divided into 2 parts, 1.
 Happy_Path, 2.
 Negative_Path